FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 ```

 It is working, and caching works!

-Also, notice that at no point did I mention installing any binary on your system (like `tofu` or `docker`).
+Also, notice that I did not mention installing any binary on your system (like `tofu` or `docker`).
 It's been all taken care of by direnv configuration and nix's magic.

 ### Summary

-So to sum up.
-Until now we managed to:
+So, to sum up.
+Until now, we managed to:

-1. Build a flake that wraps a hello world rust server with series of checks
+1. Build a flake that wraps a Hello World rust server with a series of checks
-2. Expose backend flake as a NixOs module with 2 flags that runs binary using systemd service
+2. Expose backend flake as a NixOs module with two flags that run binary using the systemd service
-3. Write opentofu module that provisions our machines, DNS records and configures Cloudflare to cache the content
+3. Write opentofu module that provisions our machines, DNS records, and configures Cloudflare to cache the content
 4. Provision resources
-5. Write flake that takes backend as an input and configures nginx with ACME bot for valid TLS configuration
+5. Write flake that takes the backend as input and configures nginx with ACME bot for valid TLS configuration
 6. Deploy that flake to production using a single command that could be easily performed on CI

-Not too bad for such a simple setup, right?
+It's not too bad for such a simple setup.

+In the next entry, I'll write down how to secure the host using wireguard derivative and add some hardening to services before adding ActivityPub integration to the backend.